JinZhangLab/nir_online/README.md

 Then, you can use the nir online tool by opening it in your browser at <http://localhost:8501>

-### Streamlit clould
+### Use in our demostrative server

-Fork the repository, and then fullow the [Instructions](https://streamlit.io/cloud) for deploying this tool on Streamlit Cloud.
+You can also use the nir online tool in our demostrative server at <https://nir.chemoinfolab.com>.

 ## Contributing